yeslogic/fathom/book/src/appendix/typing.md

 - \\(\eval{ e_1 }{ e_2 }\\): Evaluate an expression \\(e_1\\) to an expression \\(e_2\\)
 - \\(\check{ \Gamma }{ e }{ \tau }{ v }\\): Check that the expression \\(e\\) has the type \\(\tau\\) in the context \\(\Gamma\\)
 - \\(\infer{ \Gamma }{ e }{ \tau }{ v }\\): Infer that the expression \\(e\\) has the type \\(\tau\\) in the context \\(\Gamma\\)

-Throughout the judgements we assume that variables are well-scoped.
-An actual implementation would most likely use a locally nameless representation, but for clarity we have chosen to omit this machinery from our typing rules.

 ### Evaluation